Alexander Alekhine – undefeated World Chess Champion

 Future world champion started playing chess at the age of seven, and three years later he was able to get a draw with the legendary Harry Pillsbury.
 In 1902, in one of the Moscow chess clubs Pillsbury challenged 22 opponents.
-10-year-old Alekhin was the only player who didn’t lose the game.
+10-year-old Alekhine was the only player who didn’t lose the game.
 The little boy forced overseas Wizard settle for a draw.

 Chess player was able to forget all the troubles and focus on his favorite game.
-In 1927, in the Argentine capital city, Alekhin became world chess champion.
+In 1927, in the Argentine capital city, Alekhine became world chess champion.
 His opponent was world champion Cuban Jose Raul Capablanca.
 It was one of the longest matches in the history of chess.
 They had played 34 games.
-Alekhin represented France and became its first and so far the last world chess champion.
+Alekhine represented France and became its first and so far the last world chess champion.

 His first wife, Alexandra Batayeva was a widow and worked as a clerk.
 They got married in 1920.

-Alekhin and Nadezhda Vasilieva lived together for ten years.
+Alekhine and Nadezhda Vasilieva lived together for ten years.